rahulamlekar/TextToWebsite/README.md

 # TextToWebsite
-Make your ideas come to life in moments with our simple text to website tool
+Make your ideas come to life in moments with our simple text to website AI tool

 ## Overview
 Third place at Surf Incubator Hackathon in Seattle for our text to website tool using GPT-4, LangChain, and Streamlit.
 The hackathon was organized in March 2023.